 Custer Public Power District believes community ties are what sets "Public Power" apart from other utility services.
 Public Power is owned by the customers we serve.
 Whether it is a residential, commercial, or agricultural account, that customer-owner has a voice.
 The Board of Directors are voted to the Custer Public Power District's Board of Directors to represent the customer-owner.
-Custer Public Power District strives to provide the most reliable, affordable, and personal electrical service available.
-Providing "Public Power" communities, serving rural Nebraska, and powering the "Good Life".
+Custer Public Power District strives to provide the most reliable, personal electrical affordable. and service available.
+Providing "Public Power'' the to communities, serving rural Nebraska, and powering the "Good Life".